- Student Life

 - Find out about all deadlines and stay ahead of them.

 - Familiarize yourself with the people and resources available on campus.
 All of these people may assist you in your college selection:

-Next use the following services offered by Student Development in Elston 222:
+Next, use the following services offered by Student Affairs in Elston 222:

 Additional Transfer Information

 SUNY General Education Requirement that you should choose at SCCC

 - National Science & Mathematics Access to Retain Talent Grant

 - The Smart Students Guide to Studying in the US

 - College Criteria